catharpin/data-scrubbing/README.md

 Usage
 -----

-This script will detect whether the file "activity.zip" is present in the current working directory.
+This script will detect whether the file `activity.zip` is present in the current working directory.
 If it isn't, it will retrieve the data file.

-If the /data subdirectory is present in the working directory, the script will assume the raw file has been unpacked.
+If the `/data` subdirectory is present in the working directory, the script will assume the raw file has been unpacked.
-Otherwise it will unpack the "activity.zip" file into /data.
+Otherwise it will unpack the `activity.zip` file into /data.

+Produces a file `mean_observed_values.txt` in the working directory as output.

 Assumptions
 -----------